 Most, if not all, wireless keyboards have a power switch so you can turn a keyboard off when not in use, to save battery life.
 Check the power switch on the keyboard and make sure it is turned on.

 If you are using a wireless keyboard, make sure the batteries in the keyboard haven't died.
 Also, check that the wireless receiver (usually USB) is connected properly to the computer, and that nothing is blocking the signal.

 Keyboards with PS/2 ports

-If yours is a PS/2 keyboard, try another PS/2 keyboard (if you have access to one) in the same port.
+If you are using a PS/2 keyboard, try another PS/2 keyboard (if you have access to one) in the same port.
 If you connect a known working keyboard to the computer PS/2 port and it doesn't work, the PS/2 hardware may have failed.
-This would suggest that the motherboard itself needs to be replaced to fix the problem.
+If so, the motherboard itself may need to be replaced to fix the problem.
 If you have USB ports on your computer, try a USB keyboard instead.

 If you are using a USB keyboard and the keyboard is connected to a USB hub, try connecting the keyboard directly into the back of the computer.
 If the keyboard works after doing so, the USB hub is likely defective and needs to be replaced.

 In some situations, a keyboard may not work in Windows because of an issue with software that interacts directly with the keyboard, such as ToggleKeys.
 If the keyboard has illuminated LED indicators for Num Lock, Caps Lock, or Scroll Lock, try rebooting the computer and see if pressing these keys toggles the indicator on and off.
 You can also test your keyboard by trying to press the key to enter CMOS setup.
 This key is usually F2, F12, or Del.
 Your computer's boot messages will specify the correct key.